-The bugle is one of the simplest brass instruments, sounded by the vibration of the lips against a mouthpiece.
+The bugle is one of the simplest brass (or copper) instruments, sounded by the vibration of the lips against a mouthpiece.

 All bugle calls consist of basically five notes CG^C^E^G (C = middle C, ^C = higher C as in piano below).
 These notes are known as the bugle scale.
 We also use 1,2,3,4,5 to represent the notes to assist beginners in all bugle calls we post on this website as the traditional music notes is not easy to read.
 Listening and practice is the best way to master bugle as most bugle calls are short and memorable.